IBM-Blockchain-Archive/marbles/tutorial_part2.md

 	}
 ```

 I've left a lot of debug prints and even some debug key/value pairs so you can inspect the code flow yourself.
-Its essential the same as our `init_marble()` function just this one has nested structures.
+Its essentialy the same as our `init_marble()` function just this one has nested structures.
 We build up each individual struct and then append them into the array name `trades`.
 One non-obviouse decision I made here is that we will find trades again by looking at its timestamp field.
 ie. a unix timestamp in milliseconds is my unique ID for this trade.